 Designed for ALL Learners

-For the last five years, the UDL-IRN International Summit has been a place where we celebrate learning through experiences that engage participants in a variety of ways.
+For the last five years, the UDL-IRN International Summit has been a place where educators, education leaders, professors, researchers, and other stakeholders come to advance UDL.
+We gather to learn, network, and celebrate learner-centered education.
 We consider the Summit to be a different type of conference experience.
 We avoid having keynotes.
 We see the power in networking while also designing room for reflection.
-We aim to create non-traditional vendor spaces.
-The goal is to create a conference experience that allows people to feel comfortable collaborating with each other, using new learning designs that meet the variability of ALL adult learners.
+We aim to create non-traditional learning spaces.
+The goal is to create an education conference experience that allows people to feel comfortable collaborating with each other, using new learning designs that meet the variability of ALL adult learners.

 The International Summit provides many ways to engage attendees; from breakout sessions to our Interactive Learning Village.
 Here are a few highlights of what the Summit offers: